thejoshwolfe/poaf/README.md

         chunk:       chunk_size bytes
     } until (chunk_size < 0xFFFF)

-    // Optional checksum
-    streaming_crc32:  0 or 4 bytes  // of the whole StreamingItem except for this field.
+    streaming_crc32:  4 bytes  // of the whole StreamingItem except for this field.
 }
 ```

-A writer of an archive must set the `streaming_signature` appropriately,
-and a reader should validate the `streaming_signature` to guard against implementation errors.
+While a reader should validate the `streaming_signature` to guard against implementation errors,
-Note that checking the `streaming_signature` is never necessary for parsing the structure of the archive.
+note that it is never necessary for parsing the structure of the archive.

 The top 2 bits of `type_and_name_size` is the file type as a 2-bit integer.
 The lower 14 bits of `type_and_name_size` is the length of `file_name` in bytes.
 `file_name` is encoded in UTF-8 and has a maximum length of `16383`.
+See the documentation on the `file_name` field below for more information.

 The item's contents is the concatenation of each `chunk`.
 Before each `chunk` is a 2-byte `chunk_size` giving the length of the chunk in bytes.